West-DCS/MM/README.md

 1. Copy the file into a new file called `Config.lua` in the same directory.
 2. Follow all the instructions within.
+3. If you want to, you can delete the `.gitignore` file to add your `Config.lua` back to tracking.
+Add whatever you want into your config.
+You can add new enumerators, secrets, etc.

 ## Add MSF Hooks (Optional)
 MSF has hooks to interact in the Net environment.
 MSF will also automatically initialize user hooks.